jaferIdrees/Portfolio-Project_Microverse/README.md

 ## Built With

-- Major languages: html, css, javascript
+- Major languages: html, css
-- Frameworks: figma
-- Technologies used

 ## Live Demo (if available)